afragen/wp-dependency-installer/README.md

 This file must be named `wp-dependencies.json` and it must be in the root directory of your plugin or theme.

+You may use `required` or `optional` as interchangable opposites.
+If a plugin is required then it is not optional, and the reverse is true.

 ```json
 [
   {